Trimming composite mouldings using hand tools

 11.2 customer standards and requirements

-11.3 company standards and procedures
+11.3 organisational standards and procedures

 11.4 recognised compliance agency/body standards